SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-44.md

 Previously ansible was downloading the package from the s3 bucket and version we are giving hardcode, now ansible should download artifact and version from the nexus, so what should we give to the ansible as input ?
 "Nexus location and Artifact version" that means first it will call main playbook from the roles, so we need to send artifact version to the ansible playbook from the terraform.
 So create "Catalogue-CD" in VS and we keep all the deployment scripts here and write Jenkinsfile for this.
 When you build with parameter, then this "Catalogue-CI" should send the values of "verison and environment", so how to call another pipeline from the jenkins pipeline using parameters ?
 For that we have a small syntax, should be used in the CI part in deploy stage "build job: "catalogue-deploy", wait: true, parameters: params"

 ### We have a "Upstream job" and "Downstream job"
 That means when CI part is success then only it will call CD.
 Jenkins have application version, it should send that version to terraform, how does it send to terraform ? so we should create a variable of "app_version" in terraform variables.
-So first write terraform init stage
+So first write terraform init stage.

 ### Points to remember
 - Industries will follow Semantic version like major version, minor version, patch version.
 - For example 1.0.0 is call semantic version, 1.1.0 is minor version, 2.0.0 is major version like that.
 - Until creating artifacts is nothing but CI-part.
 - Everytime refreshing and again clicking on build, instead we can download plugin called "Rebuilder"
+- Since catalogue is accepting connections from VPN, so we need to attach VPN SG to the agent instance.